-Roselle contains a substance that can inhibit the production of amylase, an enzyme in body which functions to break down complex sugar and starch molecules in food.
+Roselle contains a substance that can inhibit the production of amylase, an enzyme in the body that functions to break down complex sugar and starch molecules in food.
 Drinking roselle tea regularly can thus prevent too much absorption of carbohydrates and aid in weight loss.

 3. Combat cough cold

 Roselle contains antibacterial and anti-inflammatory properties that can help treat cough and cold.
-Given that roselle is a great source of vitamins C and antioxidants, it is ideal boost to the immune system, helping to relieve cold and flu symptoms quickly.
+Given that roselle is a great source of vitamins C and antioxidants, it is an ideal boost to the immune system, helping to relieve cold and flu symptoms quickly.

 4. Prevent constipation

-Magnesium in roselle provide quick relief from constipation.
+Magnesium in the roselle provides quick relief from constipation.
 It helps in relaxing the intestinal muscles, thus helping to establish a smoother rhythm while passing bowels.

 Side Effects of Roselle Tea

 Just like anything you consume, drinking roselle tea in moderation is the key.
 Consuming high doses of roselle extract can lead to dizziness and faintness.
 Those with low blood sugars should not consume much.
 Since roselle tea induces menstruation, pregnant women should avoid drinking thyme tea, for fear of possible miscarriages.
 Most importantly, individuals who drink herbal tea should let their doctors know to avoid complications and side effects.

 Drying roselle is an easy way to preserve it for year-round use.
-The petal-like calyces are edible part of fresh roselle.
+The petal-like calyces are the edible parts of fresh roselle.
 You can easily peel calyces off from the center of the roselle.
-If the weather is sunny and warm, dry roselle in direct sunlight on dry surface for about 1-2 days.
-At dusk, bring it inside to prevent it getting damp.
+If the weather is sunny and warm, dry roselle in direct sunlight on a dry surface for about 1-2 days.
+At dusk, bring it inside to prevent it from getting damp.
 It is ready to store when they are completely dry and crumble when crushed.
 Meanwhile, if the weather is bad, use a dehydrator or oven on it’s lowest setting.
-When your roselle is completely dried, transfer it to an airtight lid and store in cool place, out of direct sunlight.
+When your roselle is completely dried, transfer it to an airtight lid and store in a cool place, out of direct sunlight.
 They will last for several months.